AhmedSalih3d/SPHExample/README.md

 ### Running an Example

 Open one of the files in `example/`, for instance `example/StillWedgeMDBC.jl`, and adjust the simulation parameters or the `ComputerInteractions!` function.
 Run the script to start the simulation.
 Results are written in `hdfvtk` format which can be loaded with ParaView 5.12 or newer.
+To reduce the impact of frequent saves on simulation time, enable background writing by setting `async_output=true` in `SimulationMetaData`.

 ## Help